Does FIFA 23 have crossplay? Cross-progression & cross-market explained

 - PlayStation 4, Xbox One

-- PlayStation 5, Xbox Series X│S, Stadia, PC (via Steam/Origin)
+- PlayStation 5, Xbox Series X│S, PC (via Steam/Origin)

-Furthermore, the crossplay feature will be automatically enabled when you launch FIFA 23 for the first time, and it is your choice to opt out, meaning that we should hopefully have the largest player pool available to play with.
+Furthermore, the crossplay feature will be automatically enabled when you launch FIFA 23 for the first time, and you'll need to disable it if it's something you'd like to restrict.

-- Want to know which FIFA 23 women's clubs are going to be included?
-Look no further than out guide.
+- Want to know which FIFA 23 women's clubs are included?
+Look no further than our guide.

-Another huge feature that is coming in tandem with crossplay to the game is a never seen before FIFA 23 cross-market system.
+Another huge feature that arrived in tandem with crossplay to the game is a never-before-seen FIFA 23 cross-market system.
 Previously, each platform would possess its own transfer market, where you could only buy and sell cards put up by players from your current platform.

 In FIFA 23 however, this is completely opening up, creating a (nearly) all-encompassing transfer market where you can trade with almost anyone, regardless of platform.
-The one key caveat is that PC and the Nintendo Switch will have their own individual markets, separate from the rest, which is unfortunately a real shame.
+The one key caveat is that PC and the Nintendo Switch will have their own individual markets, separate from the rest.

 The three FIFA 23 cross-market transfer market platform pools are:

-- PlayStation 5, Xbox Series X│S, Stadia, PlayStation 4, Xbox One
+- PlayStation 5, Xbox Series X│S, PlayStation 4, Xbox One

-Finally, these transfer market pools for the FIFA 23 cross-market system will be enabled regardless of whether you opt out of crossplay or not, meaning that there is no way to turn it off if for whatever reason you didn't want it.
+Finally, there transfer market pools for the FIFA 23 cross-market system will be enabled regardless of whether you opt out of crossplay or not, meaning that there is no way to turn it off if you didn't want it.

-So, that rounds off everything you need to know about FIFA 23 crossplay, including other parallel features like cross-market and cross progression.
-For a hint towards what the FIFA 23 ratings will be, check out our prediction for the top 50 players.
+So, that rounds off everything you need to know about FIFA 23 crossplay, including other parallel features like cross-market and cross-platform progression.
+Check out our FIFA homepage for the latest news and guides, or take a look at the best camera settings to use in FIFA 23.